 Sealing cracks and gaps - They will breed in these places so try seal off any possible areas.

 Insecticides - Spray these around your home at entry points and hard to reach places, however be sure to follow the instructions and only use in well ventilated rooms.

-If you enjoy nice morning coffee on your porch, or evening drinks on your deck you may want to consider the following methods to help reduce the sand flies near your home -
+If you enjoy a nice morning coffee on your porch or evening drinks on your deck, you may want to consider the following methods to help reduce the sand flies near your home -

 Boric Acid - if you have found an infestation around your garbage bins use boric acid on the floor near this area.